Corporate Customer

 This component includes an active role for UNIQA in supporting customers to strengthen their financial resilience and manage the impact of climate change adaptation.

-- Advice and prevention: UNIQA advises companies on how they can strengthen their resilience to the risks posed by climate change.
-This is done by providing so-called “First-Aid Measures” by providing policyholders with advisory services to minimise losses in the event of severe weather events.
-In addition, preventive measures to avoid the consequences of climate risks are developed and offered.
+• Advisory & prevention: UNIQA advises companies on how they can strengthen their resilience to the risks arising from climate change.
+This is done by providing so-called first aid measures by providing policyholders with advisory services to mitigate losses in the event of severe weather events.
+In addition, preventive measures to prevent climate risks are developed and offered.

 Decarbonisation levers